MikeSpa/defi-project/README.md

 ## TODO

 - [x] Add Events
+- [ ] Move asset from comp to aave
 - [ ] Move front end into diff repo
 - [ ] Same for Uniswap with arbitrage stuff
 - [ ] refactoring of deploy_staking_contract